Best Clinic UK - Aesthetics Awards 2024

 Comprehensive post-operative aftercare courtesy of our specialist cosmetic nurses

-Regrettably, implant replacement has become increasingly popular in light of recent concerns raised around the quality of implants after the PIP controversy, when disreputable providers utilised poor-quality materials in a bid to cut costs.
+Implant replacement has become increasingly popular in light of concerns raised around the quality of implants after the PIP controversy in 2010, when disreputable providers utilised poor-quality materials in a bid to cut costs.

-The Cadogan Clinic is one of the very few facilities to have never used low-quality PIP products - sadly, other clinics have not made the same commitment to these high standards of healthcare practice in the past.
 As such, we are a trusted source for anyone needing implant replacement with a safe, high-quality alternative.
-We have built a world-leading reputation for the replacement of implants carried out by lower-end cosmetic clinics, and we strongly recommend that you contact us if you are experiencing any irritation or inflammation in your chest area and think you may have been exposed to PIP implants in the past.
+We have built a world-leading reputation for the removal and replacement of implants carried out by lower-end cosmetic clinics, and we strongly recommend that you contact us if you are experiencing any irritation or inflammation in your chest area and think you may have been exposed to PIP implants in the past.

 Mr. David Gateley